Cool Rocks

 Cassie Parsons (she/her)

-Cassie is a third year studying English and Creative Writing on the Publishing track with a minor in Anthropology.
+Cassie is a fourth year studying English and Creative Writing on the Publishing track with a minor in Anthropology.
 She is applying to graduate schools this semester to study Library Science, to focus on archives and special collections and/or academic librarianship.
 Her favorite book is The Invention of Hugo Cabaret by Brian Selznick.